Liaison and support services

 Supporting family and friends

 Your family and friends will have many questions about your journey to Antarctica, particularly about maintaining contact with you while you are away.
 Our Family and Friends section has information ranging from Antarctic reading lists and joining the Antarctic Family and Friends Association, to sending packages and gifts to expeditioners at the stations.

 Antarctic separation is unique in that return to Australia is not possible for an extended period.
-This separation brochure provides information for expeditioners as they prepare to live away from their loved ones and for their family and friends remaining at home.
+This separation brochure [PDF] provides information for expeditioners as they prepare to live away from their loved ones and for their family and friends remaining at home.

 There are a number of practical issues and possibilities that need to be considered, discussed and prepared for and we strongly encourage you and your family to read this brochure.

 The ANARE Club is a way for expeditioners to keep in touch with each other and promote interest in Antarctica.